Data Protected - France

 The GDPR places binding corporate rules on a statutory footing.
 It will be possible to obtain authorisation from one supervisory authority (subject to approval through the consistency mechanism) that will cover transfers from anywhere in the EU.

-In France, then a number of binding corporate rules were approved by the CNIL under the current law including Airbus, Atos, AXA, BMC, Bristol Myers Squib, Cap Gemini, CMA-CGM, Corning, ENGIE, GE, Hermès, HP, International SOS, Linkbynet, Michelin, Novartis, Safran, Salesforce, Schneider, Société Générale, and Total.
+In France, a number of binding corporate rules (BCR) were approved by the CNIL under the current law including for Airbus SE, American Express, Arcelor Mittal, Astra Zeneca, Atos, AXA, BMC, Capgemini, Corning, ENGIE, IBM, International SOS, LVMH, Mastercard, Merck & Co, Michelin, Novartis, Salesforce and Schneider Electric.

 The GDPR is intended to make data protection a boardroom issue.
 It introduces an antitrust-type sanction regime with fines of up to 4% of annual worldwide turnover or €20m, whichever is the greater.
 These fines apply to breaches of many of the provisions of the GDPR, including failure to comply with the six general data quality principles or carrying out processing without satisfying a condition for processing personal data.